 Coordinator: Dr. Gary Scott

-The paper science minor is available to all ESF undergraduate students (except students in the paper science and paper engineering programs) who maintain a minimum cumulative grade point average of 2.70 and who desire to develop greater knowledge of paper science and its related fields.
+This minor is available to all SU students as well as ESF students (except students in the bioprocess engineering program) who maintain a minimum cumulative grade point average of 2.70, and who desire to develop greater knowledge of bioprocess science and its related fields.

-Interested students must submit an application form, with courses listed, to the Paper Science Minor Coordinator (205 Walters Hall) with approval of their academic advisor and the chair of their department.
-Students should declare the minor by the end of the sophomore year, but may get permission of their home department for enrollment at any time after that if course coverage is already in progress.
+Interested students must submit an application form, with courses listed, to the Paper and Bioprocess Science Minor Coordinator (205 Walters Hall) with approval of their academic advisor and the chair of their department.
+Students should declare the minor by the end of the sophomore year, but may get permission of their home department for enrollment at any time after that.
 Successful completion of the minor will be noted on the student’s transcript.

 Eighteen credit hours (6 courses) are required to satisfy the minor.